-Burnout is a state of emotional, mental and physical exhaustion that is typically caused by excessive and prolonged stress.
-Job burnout, in particular, can also involve a reduced sense of accomplishment and loss of personal identity or task ownership.
+Burnout is a state of emotional, mental, and physical exhaustion typically caused by excessive and prolonged stress.
+Job burnout, in particular, can involve a reduced sense of accomplishment and loss of personal identity or task ownership.
 Burnout may also present itself with physical symptoms, such as headaches or stomachaches as a result of stress.

 Symptoms of burnout

-Burnout is characterized by three main dimensions: exhaustion, cynicism (or less identification with your job functions) and feelings of reduced professional ability.
-Put more simply, if you're feeling drained, are starting to hate your job, and feel like you can't do your job well, you are showing signs of workplace burnout.
+Burnout has three main dimensions: exhaustion, cynicism (or less identification with your job functions) and feelings of reduced professional ability.
+Put more simply, if you feel drained, are starting to hate your job, and feel like you can't do your job well, you are showing signs of workplace burnout.

 Alienation from work-related activities.
-Burnout causes you to view your job as a recurring, serious point of stress and frustration in your life, and can cause you to develop cynicism around your work and the people you work with.
+Burnout makes you view your job as a recurring, serious point of stress and frustration in your life, and it can cause you to develop cynicism around your work and the people you work with.
 This may cause you to emotionally distance yourself and feel numb regarding your work.

 Physical symptoms.
-Burnout is a result of chronic stress, which often manifests itself in physical symptoms such as headaches, stomachaches or intestinal issues.
+Burnout is a result of chronic stress, which often manifests itself in physical symptoms such as headaches, stomachaches and intestinal issues.
 You might experience changes in your sleep habits or appetite.
-Additionally, prolonged severe stress has been shown to lower your immune system, leaving you vulnerable to physical illnesses like colds or the flu.
+Severe, prolonged stress has been shown to lower your immune system, leaving you vulnerable to physical illnesses like the cold and the flu.

 Emotional exhaustion.
-Burnout will also push your emotional capabilities past their limit, making you feel drained, unable to cope and tired.
-You might also feel detached or isolated from other people close to you, like family members or co-workers.
+Burnout will push your emotional capabilities past their limit, making you feel drained, unable to cope and tired.
+You might also feel detached or isolated from other people close to you, like family members and co-workers.

-Reduced performance.
-Because burnout causes you to feel physically and mentally incapable of work, it almost invariably causes a decrease in the quality of you work, which can, in turn, compound the existing symptoms.
-You may have reduced focus and a lack of creativity, and feel negative about any tasks you need to complete.
+Weaker performance.
+Because burnout causes you to feel physically and mentally incapable of work, it almost invariably decreases the quality of your work, which can compound the existing symptoms.
+You may lack focus and creativity, and feel negative about all your tasks.

 - Behavioral changes.
-You may find yourself withdrawing from your responsibilities, isolating yourself from others or taking your frustrations out on loved ones and family, or skipping work.
-Some individuals experiencing burnout may also use alcohol, drugs or food as ways to cope with what they are feeling.
+You may find yourself withdrawing from your responsibilities, isolating yourself from others, taking your frustrations out on loved ones, or skipping work.
+Some individuals experiencing burnout may also use alcohol, drugs or food to cope with what they are feeling.

 The 5 stages of burnout

-It is important to note that burnout manifests itself differently in each individual, so the signs and symptoms may vary.
+Burnout manifests differently in each individual, so the signs and symptoms may vary.
 However, these are the five most commonly observed stages:

 Honeymoon phase.
-When we start a new job or task, we often begin by experiencing high job satisfaction and motivation to do good work.
+When we start a new job or task, we often experience high job satisfaction and motivation to do good work.
 During this phase, you might feel a strong commitment to the tasks at hand, a desire to prove yourself, lots of creativity, optimism and plenty of energy.

 The onset of stress.
-The second stage is where you begin to feel some stress and lose some of your initial optimism.
-You might feel some common stress symptoms such as anxiety, fatigue, forgetfulness, headaches, an inability to focus or sleep, and you may avoid social interaction or decision-making.
+The second stage is when you begin to feel some stress and lose some of your initial optimism.
+You might feel common stress symptoms such as anxiety, fatigue, forgetfulness, headaches, and an inability to focus or sleep, and you may avoid social interaction or decision-making.

 Chronic stress.
-This stage is a marked change in your stress levels, where you are experiencing severe stress on a highly frequent basis.
-Your symptoms from stage two may become more intense, and you might also experience apathy, aggression, feeling pressured or out of control, persistent tiredness, resentment, social withdrawal, or take up escapist activities like drugs and alcohol or excessive eating.
+This stage is a marked change in your stress levels, where you are experiencing severe stress on a frequent basis.
+Your symptoms from stage two may become more intense, and you might also experience apathy, aggression, feeling pressured or out of control, persistent tiredness, resentment, or social withdrawal.
+You might take up escapist activities like drugs and alcohol or excessive eating.

 Burnout.
 Stage four marks the point where symptoms become critical and carrying out your life as it was before is no longer possible, making this the stage where you should seek intervention.
-Symptoms include behavioral changes, chronic headaches or stomach problems, neglect of personal needs, a desire to "drop out" of society or life, feeling empty inside, significant self-doubt, energy depletion, chronic fatigue and a pessimistic outlook on life.
+Symptoms include behavioral changes, chronic headaches or stomach problems, neglect of personal needs, a desire to "drop out" of society or life, feelings of emptiness inside, significant self-doubt, energy depletion, chronic fatigue, and a pessimistic outlook on life.

 - Habitual or chronic burnout.
 The last stage of burnout means that the symptoms are so embedded in your life that you are likely to experience a serious physical or emotional problem rather than sporadically experiencing workplace stress or burnout.
-Chronic burnout symptoms may include burnout syndrome, chronic mental or physical fatigue, or depression.
+Chronic burnout symptoms may include chronic mental or physical fatigue and depression.

 How can working from home contribute to burnout?

 Working from home, when done correctly, can be a great way to balance the demands of work and your personal life, but it takes careful consideration and implementation of boundaries.
-Because the coronavirus pushed many people who don't normally work from home into doing so, you likely came into this situation without those boundaries in place, which may make you feel as though you need to be available at all times or that you're isolated.
+Because the coronavirus pushed many people who don't normally work from home into doing so, you likely came into this situation without those boundaries in place, which may make you feel isolated or as though you need to be available at all times.

 "The isolation and ability to work anytime and anywhere can definitely lead to burnout if you're not careful," said Angela Mastrogiacomo, owner of Muddy Paw PR.
 "Because remote workers don't have that community support and energy to draw off of, and because their home has now become their office, it can become easy to tell yourself you'll just work a little bit more, and before you know it, you've been working 14 hours straight."

-Working from home, especially during quarantine, can also mean that workers are trying to get work done while caring for children or other family members, as well as dealing with external stressors, which can leave you feeling like you're burning the candle at both ends and blur – or completely erase – the line between work and home.
+Working from home, especially during quarantine, can also mean trying to get work done while caring for children or other family members as well as dealing with external stressors, which can leave you burning the candle at both ends and blur – or completely erase – the line between work and home.